anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 </div>

 The core idea is to develop slicing functions that may potentially capture the ways our data may experience distribution shift.
 These slicing functions should capture obvious slices such as class labels or different categorical feature values but also slices based on implicit metadata.
 These slicing functions are then applied to our labeled dataset to create matrices with the corresponding labels.
 The same slicing functions are applied to our unlabeled production data to approximate what weighted labels would be.
 With this, we can determine the approximate performance!
 The intuition here is that we can better approximate performance on our unlabeled dataset based on the similarity between the labeled slice matrix and unlabeled slice matrix.
 A core dependency of this assumption is that our slicing functions are comprehensive enough that they capture the causes of distributional shift.

+!!! warning
+    If we wait to catch the model decay based on the performance, it may have already caused significant damage to downstream business pipelines that are dependent on it.
+We need to employ more fine-grained monitoring to identify the *sources* of model drift prior to actual performance degradation.

 ## Drift